 Entering Kurdistan from Turkey

 The border crossing from Turkey is called the Habur Border or Frontier Gate.
 You will have to cross a bridge crossing the Khabur river before reaching the control point, and this bridge forms the natural border between Iraq and Turkey.

 The crossing is located to the south of the township of Silopi, Turkey.

 Do I need a visa for Iraqi Kurdistan?

-The simple answer to this question is, yes.
-However, it is far easier to obtain than some other travel destinations.
+The short answer to this question is, yes.
+That said, it is far easier to obtain than some other travel destinations.
 Depending on the duration of your trip, it may even be free.

 Travelers from the following countries will receive a free, 15-day visa for Kurdistan upon arrival:

 Most other nationalities are required to obtain their Iraqi Kurdistan visas from an Iraqi Embassy or Consulate before arrival.

 Important: Your Kurdistan stamp does not allow you to enter areas outside of the Kurdistan region.

 Kurdistan has quite a good number of comfortable, quality hotels.
 If you are doing your own tour and prefer to plan ahead, you can book online.
 You can also do a web search for hotels in Erbil, etc., and book via email.